sunhwan/charmmdoc/source/images.rst

 The IMAGE routines in CHARMM can be classified into five sections.

 These catagories are :
-* Set up images -IMREAD,REIMAG,INIMAG,IMPATC,IMATOM,IMSPEC
+* Set up images -IMREAD, REIMAG, INIMAG, IMPATC, IMATOM, IMSPEC
-* Update image arrays - UPIMAG,IMCENT,MKIMAT,IMMAP,MKIMNB
+* Update image arrays - UPIMAG, IMCENT, MKIMAT, IMMAP, MKIMNB
-* Set up energy lists - IMHBON,NEWHBL,IMHBFX,NBONDM
+* Set up energy lists - IMHBON, NEWHBL, IMHBFX, NBONDM
-* Compute image energy - EIMAGE,TRANSO,TRANSI
+* Compute image energy - EIMAGE, TRANSO, TRANSI
-* Print out - IMWRIT,IMPSFW
+* Print out - IMWRIT, IMPSFW

-The first catagory involves reading the image file (IMREAD) and setting up the data structure (REIMAG,INIMAG).
+The first category involves reading the image file (IMREAD) and setting up the data structure (REIMAG,INIMAG).
 In the section are also the routines involving image patching and setting up the centering options.